 - Your child can open a TikTok account using their existing Google, Facebook, or email accounts, posing a greater risk of shared personal information.

 - There are chances that inappropriate content (mature content) may crop up on your child’s profile even after applying the internet safety and privacy settings.
 Exposure to such content can negatively affect children.

 - Certain conversations on sensitive topics, such as politics, racism, and violence, can affect your child’s mental health.

 - Friends and other people on the app might force your child to develop better content.

-- Your child may become a target of cyberbullying as users may criticize their content, which might affect their self-confidence.
+- Your child may become a target of online bullying or cyberbullying as users may criticize their content, which might affect their self-confidence.

 What Safety Measures Should Be Taken While Using TikTok?

 Social media platforms offer a fun way to express creativity, so it is not wrong for your child to want to use them.
 However, it may be necessary to enable parental controls over the app’s usage to monitor your child’s activity closely from time to time.
 Some of the safety measures to follow are explained below (3) (8) (9):

 - Set screen time limits: You can use TikTok’s Screen Time Management feature to limit your child’s watch time.
 Set the time limit to 40 minutes, after which the app will request a passcode to continue using it.